SharinLana/node-eCommerse-api/README.md

 # E-Commerce API

-> This is a backend of a typical e-commerce application that allows a user to authorize, view and select products, leave a product review, place an order.
+> This is the backend of a typical e-commerce application that allows a user to authorize, view and select products, leave a product review, place an order.

 ### The goals of creating this application: